Atreusx1/ZKSnark-SoloChain/README.md

 ### Phase 4: Optimization and Testing (🔜 Upcoming)
 - Optimize circuit designs to minimize proof size and generation time.
 - Conduct stress testing and benchmarking on large-scale datasets.
-- Explore support for Groth16 alternatives, such as PLONK, to reduce trusted setup dependency.

 ### Phase 5: Community Adoption (🚀 Future Goals)
 - Open-source the project and encourage community contributions.